 Some sidewalk chalk comes with its own storage bucket.
 The sealed bucket provides protection from inclement weather and offers a convenient mode of transportation for the chalk.
 Parents may also like the easy cleanup it offers.

-You may have the option of buying a kit with templates, guides, or other designs to aid and inspire young sidewalk chalk artists.
-It’s worth noting though that stencils and outlines can be purchased separately as well.
+You may have the option of selecting a kit with templates, guides, or other designs to aid and inspire young sidewalk chalk artists.
+It’s worth noting though that stencils and outlines are available separately as well.

 Some users may want to forgo bright colors for something more muted.
 Select sidewalk chalk options may be pastels, allowing for a soothing, calmer creation.
 Pastels are muted and earthy, lending themselves to design patterns and floral works.